lucaArrotta/dog-breed-classifier/README.md

-# Dog Breed Classifier with Convolutional Neural Networks on Android application
+# Dog Breed Classification with Convolutional Neural Networks on Android app

 Project developed for the "Statistical Methods for Machine Learning" master course.